Chandu-78/palmistry/README.md

-# palmistry
+# palmistry-main
-Hand line Detection
+ detection of hand lines